femmerling/EmeraldBox/readme.md

 Flask gives a complete basic package.
 EmeraldBox gives structure and helper tools to speed up development and app deployment on servers.
 Several basic packages commonly used in developing web applications are included.

 Since EmeraldBox is derived from Flask, it uses a lot of Flask patterns and also implements a structure to Flask applications based on Flask's best practice for large applications.
-However, EmeraldBox did not implement Blueprint.

 The structure implemented is mostly based on the following links:
 * http://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world by Miguel Grinberg